Ecl1pce/LastDayOfSystem/README.md

-# The last day of system
+# Last day of system
 Old idea, new implementation